A GRAPHIC NOVEL

 Pepeha

-A very local saying known to a group of local people.
-Pepeha whakatakoto is a type that connects you to a specific place.
+A very local saying or boast known to a group of local people.
+Pēpeha whakarite are a type of pepeha that connect you to a specific place.

 Tāngata Whenua